-During last years, companies have placed more and more emphasis on the soft skills of their employees when recruiting and performing performance reviews.
-In the LinkedIn survey of the top 5 most in-demand behavioral skills are listed speaking skills, (the art of persuasion) and, stress management are listed.
+During the last years, companies have placed more and more emphasis on the soft skills of their employees when recruiting and performing performance reviews.
+In the LinkedIn survey of the top 5 most in-demand behavioral skills are listed: speaking skills, (the art of persuasion) and stress management.
 Practicing public speaking with ease allows you to develop these two skills.
-How can effective speaking and your oral communication be valued within your company and become the springboard for your success?
+How can effective speaking and oral communication be valued within your company and become the springboard for your success?

 - Knowing how to speak in public develops emotional intelligence and the power of persuasion

 Recruiters are aware that the main issue for employees is to improve communication skills.
 But first let's sweep aside a lingering ambiguity: soft skills should not be confused with character traits.
 If the latter are immutable, developing or improving behavioral skills is within the reach of anyone who wants to.
 This means that practice-focused oral training can reveal the effective communicator within you!

 What do we mean by emotional intelligence?

 If Daniel Goleman in his book entitled ‘Emotional Intelligence’, which was published in 1995, translates it as a mixture of self-awareness, social competence, empathy and motivation, his definition has now evolved.
 Rather, emotional intelligence is now understood as the ability to recognize emotions - your own and those of others - and to use this ability as a driver of productive behaviour and to unite in a more effective manner.
 More precisely, we also speak of relational intelligence, communication skills, interpersonal skills.
 Naturally, you can now better understand why this term interests us here and how much it emphasizes the importance of successful public speaking.